metamn/react/content/blog/on-function-signatures/index.md

 When props are flat, destructuring in function signature + assigning default values at destructuring, wins. `ctrl+hover` over the function name displays good enough usage information.

 Nested props and the requirement to use a deep merging function requires destructuring in the function body.

+The developer experience with `ctrl+hover` over the function name is less pleasant: the default values, helping to infer the prop type, are not shown.